drewkerrigan/nagios-http-json/README.md

 Check HTTP JSON Nagios Plugin

-Generic Nagios plugin which checks json values from a given endpoint against argument specified rules and determines the status and performance data for that service.
+Generic Nagios plugin which checks JSON values from a given endpoint against argument specified rules and determines the status and performance data for that service.

 options:
-  -h, --help            show this help message and exit -d, --debug           debug mode
+  -h, --help            Show this help message and exit -d, --debug           Debug mode
   -v, --verbose         Verbose mode.
-Multiple -v options increase the verbosity -s, --ssl             use TLS to connect to remote host -H HOST, --host HOST  remote host to query
+Multiple -v options increase the verbosity -s, --ssl             use TLS to connect to remote host -H HOST, --host HOST  Remote host to query
-  -k, --insecure        do not check server SSL certificate -X {GET,POST}, --request {GET,POST}
+  -k, --insecure        Do not check server SSL certificate -X {GET,POST}, --request {GET,POST}
-                        Specifies a custom request method to use when communicating with the HTTP server -V, --version         print version of this plugin --cacert CACERT       SSL CA certificate
+                        Specifies a custom request method to use when communicating with the HTTP server -V, --version         Print version of this plugin --cacert CACERT       SSL CA certificate
   --cert CERT           SSL client certificate
   --key KEY             SSL client key ( if not bundled into the cert )